Kokebb/Kokebb/README.md

 - 👋 Hi, I’m @Kokebb
 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning at alx and aau
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... any coding
 - 📫 How to reach me ... kokebbiruh1@gmail.com

 <!---